By: and

 • 12-month waiting period for knee injuries

-• No coverage for behavioral modification or prescription food
+• No coverage for behavioral issues or prescription food

 Nationwide is the only pet insurance company of its size that offers insurance for avian and exotic pets.
 The Avian & Exotic Pet Plan provides coverage for most birds, reptiles and small mammals, including goats and pot-bellied pigs.
 (However, any animal not explicitly listed on the Nationwide website isn’t eligible, including those listed under venomous or endangered species.)